How to book a course?

 We remind you that this must be paid before you attend the course.

-In case of non-payment, the participant(s) will not be allowed to enter.
+In the event of non-payment, the participant(s) will not be allowed to attend the course.

 When working near or above water, a risk assessment must be made.
 Where the risk of drowning is greater than the risk of injury from a fall, a life jacket must be used, not fall protection equipment.

-There was an age limit of 18 years to operate a lift.
-Operating a lift can be a complex task that requires considerable responsibility and skill.
+There was an age limit of 18 years to operate a lift/personnel lift.

 Exceptions for schoolchildren and apprentices (with reservations).
 There are requirements for their own risk assessment, a sponsor scheme, information to guardians and a logbook of the work must be kept, which in turn must be available to the Norwegian Labour Inspection Authority.